 Eating these plums can be a challenging experience, but the reward is well worth the effort.
 The pulp is exceptionally juicy and gives off a somewhat distinct musk.
 Some report hints of turpentine and an acidic bite.

 How to Use Hog Plums

 There are boundless ways to use hog plums in a variety of dishes and beverages.
 The fruit is native to the tropical regions of south and middle America and has thus been exposed to the clever gambit of the South American culinary world.
-When looking for hog plum recipes, be prepared for sweet, spicy, and bitter variants on an otherwise un-noteworthy fruit.
+When looking for recipes calling for these plums, be prepared for sweet, spicy, and bitter variants on an otherwise un-noteworthy fruit.

 Health Benefits of the Hog Plum